 If you're having a summer wedding, you're definitely choosing a prime time for flowers.
-Especially during the month of July, there are so many options to choose from.
-And whether you’re opting for a refined, modern look or you’re planning a summer soirée with a rustic, wildflower vibe, there are flowers in bloom in July that will perfectly match your aesthetic.
+There are so many options to choose from, and whether you’re opting for a refined, modern look or you’re planning a summer soirée with a rustic, wildflower vibe, there are flowers in bloom that will perfectly match your aesthetic.

 Meet the Expert